 Omarama School was first established north of Omarama on Buscot Station in the 1930’s.
 It was moved to its present site during the 1940’s and grew to a four-teacher school in the late 1980’s, as a result of local hydro electricity development.
 Today’s two point five teacher school serves a wider area of the Upper Waitaki high country as well as the thriving tourist and service centre of Omarama.
 Omarama has a wonderful community, which fully supports the school and local ventures.
 This is shown in our new community hall, which opened in October 2012, and the Friends of the School fundraising organisation, which organises and runs multiple events to raise money for the school.
 The school occupies an attractive 11938 square metre site on State Highway 8 in Omarama Village.

-We have two classrooms, school library, covered solar heated pool, and a Principal’s/teachers residence.
+We have three classrooms, one currently based in the school library, covered solar heated pool, and a Principal’s/teachers residence.
 The school presently has a staff of two full time teachers including a teaching Principal, and one part time teacher for Principal release.
-Support staff includes a secretary, teacher aide, cleaner and contracted pool and groundsman.
+Support staff includes an office manager, 2 teacher aides, a cleaner and contracted pool and groundsman.
 Omarama School caters for new entrants to Year 8 children.